 The concept of mobility is central to both our business and many of today’s most urgent challenges, including environmental protection, congestion and accessibility, the future of cities, and quality of life.
-That’s why we place it at the heart of our Corporate Social Responsibility, supporting our clients in every way we can to optimise their mobility mix and succeed the energy transition.
+That’s why we place it at the heart of our strategy, supporting our clients in every way we can to optimise their mobility mix and succeed the energy transition.

 A long-standing commitment